smartcontractkit/chainlink/README.md

 - [Parity/Openethereum](https://github.com/openethereum/openethereum)
 - [Geth](https://github.com/ethereum/go-ethereum/releases)

-We cannot recommend specific version numbers for ethereum nodes since the software is being continually updated, but you should usually try to run that latest version available.
+We cannot recommend specific version numbers for ethereum nodes since the software is being continually updated, but you should usually try to run the latest version available.

 ## Running a local Chainlink node